Description

 In ArduinoJson, an array is an ordered collection of values.
 A JsonArray is a reference to an array.
 The array itself resides in a JsonDocument.

-Because the JsonArray is a just reference, you need a JsonDocument to create a array.
+Because the JsonArray is just a reference, you need a JsonDocument to create a array.

 Constness